jlightheart24/incremental/notes.md

 Fix Spell swapping
 add equip item to character
 show number of items not list
+Add a board for the enemies to move along

 Resources:
 https://www.gameuidatabase.com/gameData.php?id=596 : UI for KH3